 Sweat Test.
 This test involves measuring chloride from a sweat sample collected through a special procedure.
 Since the CFTR protein is altered or missing and chloride travel is restricted, the sweat of a person with CF may be up to five times saltier than normal.
 Positive sweat chloride test results should be confirmed and followed with CF gene mutation testing whenever possible.

-Trypsin/chymotrypsin.
+Trypsin/Chymotrypsin.
 This is a stool test for proteolytic enzymes, which are produced in an inactive form in the pancreas and then activated in the small intestine to digest dietary proteins.
-A positive test detecting the presence of these enzymes is normal.
-This is a screening test for pancreatic sufficiency.
+Trypsin and chymotrypsin are detectable in both the small intestine and in the stool if the pancreas is functioning normally.
+A positive result, indicating the presence of trypsin and chymotrypsin in the stool, is normal.
+A negative result is not diagnostic, but it does indicate that further testing for CF may be indicated.

 Immunoreactive Trypsinogen (IRT).
 This test is a newborn screening tool for trypsinogen, which is produced in the pancreas and transported to the intestine, where it is activated to form the enzyme trypsin.
 In CF, thick mucus can obstruct pancreatic ducts and prevent trypsinogen from reaching the intestine.
 Blood IRT levels will be elevated in newborns with CF, but positive results must be followed by confirmatory testing.